The Common Types of English Conjunctions (with Examples)

-Most English conjunctions are short, teeny-tiny words.
-Blink, and you’ll miss them.
-You might not even notice these tiny words in a sentence.
+Most English conjunctions are short, teeny-tiny words that you might not even notice in a sentence.

 What Are Conjunctions?